 Ludus Duodecim Scriptorum, also known as Duodecim Scripta or the Game of Twelve Lines, is a Roman game.
-Boards and remains of the game have been found at dozens of ancient Roman sites across Europe testifying to the fact that the game was hugely popular across the Roman Empire.
+Boards and remains of the game have been found at dozens of ancient Roman sites across Europe.

 Exactly how Duodecim Scripta was played is not known but various Game historians have investigated the possibilities and this version of the archetypal Roman game includes a sensible interpretation of possible rules that are based on the ancient game of Alea played in the first century AD.